silverton-io/buz-docs/docs/outputs/database/postgres.md

 **🟢 Supported**

-The Postgres sink writes `valid` and `invalid` events to the configured Postgres tables.
+The Postgres sink writes events to the configured Postgres tables.

 It is especially useful if you already have Postgres running and want to quickly get started with Buz-based event tracking.